Tag: school

 Beating the Rest

 When it came to selecting an Eastern Free State team, the other schools introduced a twist: Not only did you have to be under thirteen, you also had to be in primary school!
-This excluded a few of our boys, who were in Std 6 (Grade 8).
-Only four of our team were chosen.
+This excluded a few of our boys, who were in Std 6 (Grade 8), notably De Wet Ras.
+Only three of our team were chosen, plus one as reserve player.
 So we challenged them to a game.
 Bruce told them it would do them good to have a warm-up game against the rest of us before they went to the capital of the province, Bloemfontein, to play in a tournament.
-Having been chosen as reserve, I was lucky: I could still play for ‘us’!
-Plus we ‘innocently’ added Gabba Coetzee to boost our depleted team – with their knowledge and permission.
+Having only been chosen as reserve, I was lucky: I could still play for ‘us’!
+Plus Bruce sought and obtained the selectors permission to boost our depleted team by ‘innocently’ adding Gabba Coetzee.
 He was in Std 6 and just too old to actually be under thirteen.
 He was a legendary machine of an eighth man!
 An Iron Man, actually.
 His matric 1972 shot put record stands to this day, nearly fifty years later.
+He put that shot into low earth orbit!

 Ho Hum!
 Depleted Harrismith 17 – Oos Vrystaat 0